seansfkelley/react-layered-chart/README.md

 #### The chart is invisible, zero-height, unstoppably increasing in height; or, my loader is receiving `0` for the chart width parameter.

-This likely happens because you've forgotten to include react-layered-chart's stylesheet, which sets some default sizes to prevent this issue.
+This likely happens because you've either forgotten to [include react-layered-chart's stylesheet](#installation) (which sets some default sizes to prevent some of these issues) or you haven't provided any CSS rules to size the chart horizontally.
 See the [caveat about physical chart size](#physical-chart-size) for an explanation of why this happens.

 #### When `ChartProvider` unmounts, I lose all my loaded state.